AesirMachina/HandlerPoolSample/README.md

 This repository contains a distributable binary and sample code for the [Handler Pool Library](https://github.com/AesirMachina/HandlerPool).

-The Handler Pool is a library that provides background threading using for your Android applications using a pool of [HandlerThread](https://developer.android.com/reference/android/os/HandlerThread) and [Handler](https://developer.android.com/reference/android/os/Handler).
+The Handler Pool is a library that provides background threading for your Android applications using a pool of [HandlerThread](https://developer.android.com/reference/android/os/HandlerThread) and [Handler](https://developer.android.com/reference/android/os/Handler).